nisayana/git-workflow-branching/README.md

 Branching allows developers to make edits to a code base while isolating their work from other work.
 We can create branches, back them up to remote locations, and continue to work with them locally.
-It's a standard practice to have a system in place for managing different versions of the same code base.
-It allows us to have a "safe space" for making edits without affecting the primary code base.

 ## Resources